Day Hiking Packing List: Our Favorite Gear

 First aid kit

-• This size of kit is for one to two people for one to four-day outings.
+• This size of kit is for two people for one to four-day outings.

 Headlamps